Category Archives: Missouri

 Exact Boundaries Important

-In newly laid out subdivisions in Fulton where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Conception Junction where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been precisely checked, or a piece that is being separated, will certainly need a study to situate the new edges and lot lines in Missouri, which should be completely marked so they will never ever become shed.
+Land that has never ever been precisely checked, or an item that is being split, will certainly need a study to find the brand-new edges as well as great deal lines in Missouri, which must be permanently marked so they will never ever come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.